 - 1. The disturbance of one or more acres of land since February 2, 2004; - 2.
-The creation of one-quarter acre or more of "regulated impervious surface" since February 2, 2004;

-- 3. The creation of one-quarter acre or more of "regulated motor vehicle surface" since the effective date of this ordinance, whichever is; or - 4.
+The creation of one-quarter acre or more of "regulated impervious surface" since February 2, 2004; - 3.
+The creation of one-quarter acre or more of "regulated motor vehicle surface" since March 2, 2021; or - 4.
 A combination of 2 and 3 above that totals an area of one-quarter acre or more.
-The same surface shall not be counted twice when determining if the combination area equals one-quarter acre or more. - 5.
+The same surface shall not be counted twice when determining if the combination area equals one-quarter acre or more.

 Major development includes all developments that are part of a common plan of development or sale (for example, phased residential development) that collectively or individually meet any one or more of paragraphs 1, 2, 3, or 4 above.
 Projects undertaken by any government agency that otherwise meet the definition of "major development" but which do not require approval under the Municipal Land Use Law, N.J.S.A.
 40:55D-1 et seq., are also considered "major development."